maintenance

 Three-stage rinse process showing progressively clearer water

-2. Check that the tablet has fully dissolved
+2. Check that the tablet fully dissolved

-• If tablet remains, run another cycle
+• If chunk remains, run another cycle

-3. Rinse the basket and portafilter under running water
+3. Rinse basket and portafilter under water

-4. Discard the rubber disc contents
+4. Dump the disc contents

 6. Lock into group head